dwttkgg/git101/README.md

 Git commit == save changes to files in your repository.
 Git push == send files to the remote server at github.com

+# switching branches
+Git branch == make a new copy/branch
+Git checkout branch_name == moves you into copy branch_name

 # git push   OpenSSL SSL_read: Connection was reset, errno 10054
 # The SSL certificate of the server has not been signed by a third party
 # Solutions